uncognic/DuckOS/README.md

 ## What is DuckOS?

-A open-sourced Windows operating system, which is a modification of the original windows 10, designed to reduce performance and latency.
+A open-sourced Windows operating system, which is a modification of the original windows 10, designed to improve performance and reduce latency.

 ### Notes & Disclaimers
 ⚠️ ***This iso IS STILL IN DEVELOPEMENT /\ BETA!
 Meaning bugs will occur, but duckOS is stable enough!***